Veteran Unemployment Rate 3.2 Percent in October

-In June 2019, the veteran unemployment rate was 3.2 percent, down from 3.3 percent in June 2018; this represents the lowest veteran unemployment rate in the month of June since 2001.
-The non-veteran unemployment rate for June 2019 was 3.6 percent (not seasonally adjusted).
-This month also marks the 14th consecutive month where the veteran unemployment rate was equal to or lower than the non-veteran unemployment rate.
+In October 2019, the veteran unemployment rate remained at 3.2 percent, the same rate as last month.
+The non-veteran unemployment rate for October 2019 was 3.5 percent.
+This is the 14th consecutive month with a lower veteran unemployment rate than the non-veteran unemployment rate.
 View the full report.

 The annual veteran unemployment rate declined to 3.5% in 2018 – the lowest level since 2000.

 - The jobless rate for all veterans fell to an 18-year low of 3.5% in 2018, from its peak at 9.9% in 2011.

 - Unemployment for veterans who served on active duty in the U.S. Armed Forces at any time since September 2001 dropped from 4.5 percent in 2017, to 3.5 percent in 2018 – the lowest rate recorded since BLS began collecting the data in 2008.

 - The unemployment rate for women veterans fell to 3.0 percent in 2018.

 - Among the 326,000 unemployed veterans in 2018, nearly 60 percent were age 45 and over; 35 percent were ages 25-44, and 6 percent were ages 18-24.

 - As of August 2018, about 1 in 3 employed veterans with a service-connected disability worked in the public sector, compared to about 1 in 5 veterans with no disability.